A full spectral-timing model to map the accretion flow in black hole binaries: the low/hard state of MAXI J1820+070: Variability Data

 Thus $fP_2(f)$ tends to $A_2 f$ for $f\ll \Delta f$ like the standard zero-centred Lorentzian, whereas at high frequencies it is proportional to $f^{-2\beta_2+1}$ rather than $f^{-1}$, making it asymmetric on a $\log f - \log fP(f)$ plot for $\beta_2 \neq 1$.
 A sample fit to the broader energy band power spectrum is shown overlaid on the upper panel in Fig.~\ref{fig:ni1200120106_psd}.

 To obtain the energy dependence of the peak frequency, we perform the fit to the power spectrum in each energy band with the sum of two variability components, $P_{1}(f)+P_{2}(f)$.
-For $\mathrm{P}_{1}$ we fix the peak frequency, $f_{\mathrm{c1}}$, and width, $\Delta f_{1}$, as we find that these are consistent with with remaining constant with energy.
+For $\mathrm{P}_{1}$ we fix the peak frequency, $f_{\mathrm{c1}}$, and width, $\Delta f_{1}$, as we find that these are almost constant for different energy bands.
 The free parameters left are thus $A_{1}$, $A_{2}$, $\Delta f_{2}$, and $\beta_{2}$.
 We show the energy dependence of the peak frequency as well as index $\beta_2$ governing the asymmetry of $\mathrm{P}_{2}$ is shown in Fig.~\ref{fig:ni1200120106_nu2_vs_ene}, where the errors are derived by a Monte Carlo technique (\citealt{Press_1992}) from 1000 simulated power spectra.

 It is clear that the majority of the shift in peak frequency of $\mathrm{P}_{2}$ with energy occurs below $2\,\si{keV}$.
 This corresponds to the energy at which the spectrum makes a transition from being dominated by the thermal disc to the Comptonisation (see Fig.~\ref{fig:ni1200120106_eeuf_rat}).
 Thus this shift in peak frequency should be related to the transition between the disc and hot flow.
 By contrast, $\beta_2$ shows a more constant decline with energy, but crosses unity (standard zero centred Lorentian) at around 2~keV.
-At higher energies $\beta_{2}$ is less than unity, meaning there is more high frequency power than in a standard zero-centred Lorentian.
-At lower energies, the index $\beta_{2}$ is greater than unity, so as well as the decrease in peak frequency of $\mathrm{P}_{2}$, there is a sharper drop in power at frequencies beyond the peak.
+At higher energies $\beta_{2}$ is less than unity, meaning there is more high-frequency power than in a standard zero-centred Lorentian.
+At lower energies, the index $\beta_{2}$ is greater than unity, so as well as the decrease in peak frequency of $\mathrm{P}_{2}$, there is a sharper drop in power spectrum at frequencies beyond the peak (see low-energy power spectrum, red in Fig.~\ref{fig:ni1200120106_psd}).
 This is the first time that these properties have been seen in such detail.
 They show a shift in behaviour at the energy where the spectrum shows the transition between emission from the disc and hot flow, so they give us a new way to explore what is happening in this controversial region.